 In a typical scenario, it would take approximately 20 minutes to manually create and validate a policy for a single user profile.
 With 20 different profiles, that amounts to more than six hours of work for a single test run.

-Automating the test case by relying on programming is not much help either.
+Automating the test case by relying on programming is not much help.
 This would require spending significant time and resources on understanding the technology, code, and methods used to build the applications involved in the flow - a process that can take weeks.

-Execute in 30 minutes with visual automation design
+How to execute the test example in 30 minutes with no-code automation

 Using data-driven automation in a flow also eliminates any human errors caused by reading and entering data points.
 Tasks that are very repetitive, such as testing the same process for six hours, are prone to human error.
 Copy and pasting values from a spreadsheet and then checking the validity of the results is a tedious process, and after a while the human brain begins skipping steps.